-Please find below an overview of our learning for Autumn term 2019
+Please find below an overview of our learning for Spring Term 2020.

-Our ‘Vehicle’ through which the curriculum will be taught for the Autumn Term is:
+Our ‘Vehicle’ through which the curriculum will be taught for the Spring Term is:

 Our first English focus is: Poetry.
 The poems we will be sharing include: One for the cluck of the angry hen, The School Kids Rap, The Sound Collector.